PavelGrigoryevDS/frameon/README.md

 ## 📦 Installation

-❗ **Recommended** Use a virtual environment to prevent potential conflicts with existing package versions in your system.
-Frameon has specific version requirements that may adjust installed packages.
+❗ **Recommended:** Use a virtual environment to prevent potential conflicts with existing package versions in your system.

 ### Basic Installation